allenai/vampire/README.md

 Verify your installation by running:

 ```
-$ chmod u+x ./bin/verify.sh
-$ ./bin/verify.sh
+$ pytest -v --color=yes vae
 ```

+All tests should pass.

 ## Download Data

 Download your dataset of interest, and make sure it is made up of json files, where each line of each file corresponds to a separate instance.
-Each line must contain a `text` field and optionally a `label` field.
+Each line must contain a `text` field, and optionally a `label` field.

 For imdb, you can use the `bin/download_imdb.py` script to get the data: